 - A Bachelor (First cycle, 180 ECTS) in Acoustics or related disciplines (mathematics, physics, mechanical, electrical or civil engineering, computer science),

 - English proficiency, because all courses are taught in English.
 This is assumed for students who are native English speakers, or who have had experience (academic, professional) of more than 6 months in countries where English is the official language.
-Otherwise, official certificates are required: a TOEFL test with at least a score of 600, a CEFRL B2 level, or a similar test, such as Cambridge English First.
+Otherwise, official certificates are required: a CEFRL B2 level, or a similar test, such as Cambridge English First or TOEFL PBT/IBT.

 The applications are examined by the selection board of the consortium.
 The selection criteria, which aims at recruiting top level candidates, will be based on: